software-students-fall2023/2-web-app-exercise-hehexd/README.md

 ## User stories

-As a student, I want to see the available budget so that I can have money saved for the weekend.
+1.As a student, I want to see the available budget so that I can have money saved for the weekend.
-As a tenant, I want to see my total saving so that I can plan out my budget and have enough money to pay rent.
+2.As a tenant, I want to see my total saving so that I can plan out my budget and have enough money to pay rent.
-As a consumer, I want to see how much I have money I spent within a month so that I control my spending.
+3.As a consumer, I want to see how much I have money I spent within a month so that I control my spending.
-As a consumer, I want well organized database of my spending so that I can search my purchases.
+4.As a consumer, I want well organized database of my spending so that I can search my purchases.
-As a spender and a saver, I want to see all my financial activities of the past few months so that I can plan out how much money to save.
+5.As a spender and a saver, I want to see all my financial activities of the past few months so that I can plan out how much money to save.